-- 22.1 All staff will report a concern about a child or young person if: - a child discloses something that has upset or harmed them - someone else reports something that a child has told them, or they believe a child has or is being harmed - a child shows signs of physical injury for which there appears to be no explanation
+22.1 All staff will report a concern about a child or young person if:

+- a child discloses something that has upset or harmed them - someone else might report something that a child has told them, or they believe that a child has or is being harmed - a child shows signs of physical injury for which there appears to be no explanation

-- a child's behaviour suggests he or she is being abused - the behaviour or attitude of a colleague shown towards a child causes a cause for concern - a child demonstrates worrying behaviour towards other children. - a child displays indicators of mental health concerns - 22.2 We know that being professionally curious is not simply about asking the question.
-It is about the language used, creating a trusting relationship, a safe space in which to disclose and giving time to children and young people so they do not feel pressured. - 22.3 All staff are alert to the potential need for early help/referral to the Designated Safeguarding Lead for a child who: - is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory education, health, and care plan). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing/goes missing from care or from home. - is misusing drugs or alcohol themselves. - is at risk of modern slavery, trafficking or exploitation. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - has returned home to their family from care. - is showing early signs of abuse and/or neglect. - is at risk of being radicalised or exploited. - is a privately fostered child. - 22.4 Academy staff are aware that to consult with the Designated Safeguarding Lead does not mean a referral has been made.
+- a child's behaviour, including any observed changes to behaviour 'usual' for that child may suggest he or she is being abused - the behaviour or attitude of a colleague shown towards a child causes a cause for concern - a child demonstrates worrying behaviour towards other children. - a child displays indicators of mental health concerns

+22.2 We know that being professionally curious is not simply about asking the question.
+It is about the language used, creating a trusting relationship, a safe space in which to disclose and giving time to children and young people so they do not feel pressured.

+22.3 All staff are alert to the potential need for early help/referral to the Designated Safeguarding Lead for a child who:

+- is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory education, health, and care plan). - is a young carer. - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing/goes missing from care or home. - is misusing drugs or alcohol themselves. - is at risk of modern slavery, trafficking or exploitation. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - has returned home to their family from care. - is showing early signs of abuse and/or neglect. - is at risk of being radicalised or exploited. - is a privately fostered child.

+22.4 Academy staff are aware that consulting with the Designated Safeguarding Lead does not mean a referral has been made.
 This decision is the responsibility of the Designated Safeguarding Lead who will contact the appropriate agency as and when required.
-However, all staff are aware that they can and should make referrals/consult with Walsall MASH. - 22.5 If a member of staff is unhappy with the response he/she receives from the Designated Safeguarding Lead, all staff have the right to contact Children's Services. - 22.6 Joseph Leckie Academy will always discuss concerns with parents/carers unless to do so would: - place the child at risk of significant harm or further risk of significant harm - place a vulnerable adult at risk of harm - compromise and enquiries that need to be undertaken by Children's Services or the police - 22.7 Joseph Leckie Academy staff will endeavour to ensure that parents/carers understand the responsibilities placed on the Academy and staff for safeguarding children. - 22.8 Only a minority of children actively disclose abuse.
-Most child abuse is disclosed accidently or through observation by an adult of a child's behaviour, words, and physical appearance.
-When a child does disclose abuse, this needs to be taken very seriously.
-It is important that any disclosure is dealt with appropriately, both for the wellbeing of the child and to ensure that your actions do not jeopardise any legal action against the abuser.
+However, all staff are aware that they can and should make referrals/consult with Walsall MASH.

+22.5 If a member of staff is unhappy with the response he/she receives from the Designated Safeguarding Lead, all staff have the right to contact Children's Services.

+22.6 Joseph Leckie Academy will always discuss concerns with parents/carers unless to do so would:

+- place the child at risk of significant harm or further risk of significant harm - place a vulnerable adult at risk of harm - compromise and enquiries that need to be undertaken by Children's Services or the police child does disclose abuse, this needs to be taken very seriously.
+Any disclosure must be dealt with appropriately, both for the well-being of the child and to ensure that your actions do not jeopardise any legal action against the abuser.

+22.7 Joseph Leckie Academy staff will endeavour to ensure that parents/carers understand the responsibilities placed on the Academy and staff for safeguarding children.

+22.8 Only a minority of children actively disclose abuse.
+Most child abuse is disclosed accidentally or through observation by an adult of a child's behaviour, words, and physical appearance.
+When a